ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Information arises when data are organized, summarized, or placed in context.
+&nbsp;     Information emerges when data are organized, summarized,

+&nbsp;     or placed in context.

 &nbsp;   </p>